What Is the Impact Of Brand Equity On Business And Customer Perception?

 When a company understands the importance of customer perception, it will realize that it is the most important factor for the success of a company.

 Apple is a classic case where customer perception is placed very high leading to great sales.
-Apple has repetitively shown great innovation and quality in its products, that many have become di-hard fans of Apple.
+Apple has repetitively shown great innovation and quality in its products, and many have become di-hard fans of Apple.
 This has led to Apple topping the charts when it comes to brand.

 When a customer buys a product from a company, it is not just the physical product that they purchase.
 The connection goes much beyond the product.
 There are emotional feelings and opinions that are associated with the product.